I learned to program on a calculator

 And for a while, that felt like the whole secret.

-I remember having that very specific kind of early confidence: not the bootcamp kind where you’re excited to learn, but the kind where you think you’ve finally uncovered the real rules.
-The hidden layer.
+I remember having that very specific kind of early confidence: not the bootcamp kind where you’re excited to learn, but the kind where you think you’ve finally uncovered the real rules, the hidden layer.
 The part that separates people who can code from people who understand what’s happening.
+The proverbial backroom in the noir film populated with a smoky silhouettes around a poker table, the secret club.

 A read is not just a read